winitzki/scall/tutorial/programming_dhall.md

 ### Leibniz equality at type level

-Dhall's `assert` feature is limited to values; it does not work for types or kinds.
+Dhall's `assert` checker is limited to values; it does not work for types or kinds.
 The expression `assert : Natural ≡ Natural` (and even just the type `Natural ≡ Natural`) is rejected by Dhall.

 One can define a form of a Leibniz equality type for comparing types instead of values: